+Converting 401k to Gold IRA is one way to invest in gold and benefit from its long-term stability.
 In other words, in such a monetary system, gold supports the value of money.
 Between 1696 and 1812, the development and formalization of the gold standard began when the introduction of paper money posed some problems.
 A gold standard is a monetary system in which the standard unit of economic account is based on a fixed amount of gold.
 The gold standard was the basis of the international monetary system from the 1870s to the early 1920s, and from the late 1920s to 1932, as well as from 1944 to 1971, when the United States unilaterally ended the convertibility of the U.S.

 dollar into gold, effectively ending the Bretton Woods system.
 However, many states have significant gold reserves.
 The gold standard is a currency measurement system that uses gold as a way to establish the value of money.
 Ensures that currency under a gold standard system can be exchanged for gold.

 The gold standard means an agreement between society and its monetary institutions that the currency they spend and earn is a substitute for gold.
 The United States dollar is not backed by gold or any other precious metal.
 The gold standard was completely replaced by fiat money, a term to describe the currency used due to a government order, or fiat, that currency must be accepted as a means of payment.
 While gold coins and ingots continued to dominate Europe's monetary system, it wasn't until the 18th century that paper money began to dominate.